 So is your Garden Fencing in real need of repair, it’s probably not as bad as this one but quite often we get called out to houses where the fence is falling over and needs a replacement, so Knowing what type of Fencing you want is obviously the first step.

-If your not sure then don’t worry, we cover what you need to know to help make that decision.
+Don’t worry If you’re not sure, we cover what you need to know to help you make that decision.

-If your garden fencing is ready to be built, then just consider the following, as there are a number of things you need to know before we start.
+Before you are ready to start on your fencing you just need to consider the following, there are a number of things you need to know before building that devider.

 - The purpose of the fence.

 - The position of the fence in relation to the buildings etc.